wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 * System owners are responsible for the systems on which data resides.
 * Data owners own the data
 * Data custodian configures the appropriate permissions for user access to the data,
-* System owner determines the parameters that govern the system, such as what types of data and applications can be stored on the system, who owns the data and applications, and who determined the users that can access the data and applications.
+* The system owner determines the parameters that govern the system, such as what types of data and applications can be stored on the system, who owns the data and applications, and who determined the users that can access the data and applications.

 Dedicated security mode employs a single classification level.

-"system integrity" implies that a system will work as intended.
+"System integrity" implies that a system will work as intended.

 REMEMBER: Aspects of identity management whereby users are identified, authenticated, and authorized: entities, attributes, credentials, and entitlements.